 3.2.
 Current challenges in the validation of Lagrangian models simulating marine debris pathways

-Lagrangian modeling studies simulating marine debris pathways are useful to e.g. identify sources of observed debris distributions (cite) or improve mitigation measures by predicting accumulation zones in the ocean and along coastlines (cite).
+Lagrangian modeling studies simulating marine debris pathways are useful to e.g. identify sources of observed debris distributions (e.g. van Duinen et al., 2022) or improve mitigation measures by predicting accumulation zones in the ocean and along coastlines (e.g. Kaandorp et al., 2020).
 However, plastic transport in the ocean does not only depend on the ocean, wind, wave and tidal velocities, but also on processes that are not resolved or included in general circulation models such as fragmentation processes, biofouling and coastal processes related to beaching and resuspension of marine debris (Sebille et al., 2020).
 These processes are often parameterized (Isobe & Iwasaki, 2022), and comparison to field observations is key to validate the choices made in the setup of the simulation.

 Due to the stochastic nature of Lagrangian particle simulations it is, however, not straightforward to compare particle numbers and pathways to diagnostics used in the field.
-Often the spatial and temporal resolution of observations is not sufficient to draw any statistically significant conclusions (cite).
-Furthermore, although there are efforts to standardize the methodologies for observing litter quantities in the marine environment (cite), various units (mass vs. number of items, concentration vs. length scale etc.) are commonly used that are difficult to converse from one to the other (Browne et al., 2015).
+Often the spatial and temporal resolution of observations is not sufficient to draw any statistically significant conclusions (e.g. Serra-Gonçalves et al., 2019, Uhrin et al., 2022).
+Furthermore, although there are efforts to standardize the methodologies for observing litter quantities in the marine environment (e.g. Maximenko et al., 2019), various units (mass vs. number of items, concentration vs. length scale etc.) are commonly used that are difficult to converse from one to the other (Browne et al., 2015, Serra-Conçalves et al., 2019, Uhrin et al., 2022).

 Above all, to be able to compare the particle simulation to marine debris observations it should be clear what the particle itself represents.
-It is common practice to weigh particles by either a mass or a number of items (cite), but some argue that doing so the diffusion along the trajectories of marine debris is less well represented (cite).
+One method is to assign a constant mass to each particle, so the number of particles released can be scaled to the mass of the estimated mismanaged waste (e.g. Onink et al., 2021).
+It is however difficult to compare modeled sink distributions to observations if for example only the number of items were reported and not their weight.
 Furthermore, this conversion between particles and observed units has to be done twice, both at the start of the trajectory matching estimates of mismanaged waste entering the marine system and at the end of the trajectory at the location of interest to match the observed distribution.
 As it is unclear what the best strategies are to do so, state-of-the-art global Lagrangian marine debris simulations still show large discrepancies with observations regarding e.g. litter quantities along coastlines (Onink et al., 2021) and the mismatch between mass budgets of plastic in the marine system and the input of mismanaged waste (Isobe & Iwasaki, 2022).

 To reduce the number of uncertainties in the model simulations, additional parameters such as the buoyancy of the observed marine debris and the level of biotic interactions (in particular epibionts growing on floating litter) can be very useful.
-These parameters would not need a translation to a specific number of particles but instead could provide insight in processes that occurred along the oceanic pathway of an item before arrival on the shore.
+These parameters would not need a translation to a specific number of particles but instead could provide insight in processes that occurred along the oceanic pathway of an item shortly before arrival on the shore.
 The aim of this paper is to investigate whether it is indeed possible to use these alternative diagnostics to compare Lagrangian simulations to field observations.

 3.3.
 Lagrangian particle simulation